radorybar/wiki-edit-analyzer/docs/implementation-notes.md

 ## Changes Made

 ### 1. Created WikiEventMapper
-- Created a new mapper service class `WikiEventMapper` in the `com.example.wikistreamkafka.mapper` package
+- Created a new mapper service class `WikiEventMapper` in the `sk.fischio.wikistreamkafka.mapper` package
 - Implemented methods to convert between `WikimediaRecentChangeDto` and `WikiEvent` domain model
 - Added comprehensive JavaDoc comments to explain the purpose and functionality
 - Implemented proper null checking to handle edge cases